top of page

 BEAUTY AND THE BEAST PANTOMIME SCRIPT

-10 Characters, plus up 6 Children’s Cameo Roles, plus Chorus Etc.
+CAST SIZE: 10 Characters, plus 6 Children’s cameo roles, plus Chorus.

 CAPUCINE has interrupted JACQUES’ doomed attempts to train FELIX, a giant French Poodle.
 They are both much taken with her…